Introduction to Programming and Data Science with R

 library(plotly)

-• aesthetics: used to indicate x and y variables, also used to control the color, size, shape of points, heights of bars, etc.
+data: a data frameaesthetics: used to indicate x and y variables, also used to control the color, size, shape of points, heights of bars, etc.geometry: corresponds to the type of graphics (histogram, box plot,…)library(ggplot2)

 gg <- ggplot(diamonds, aes(price, carat)) +